-11.16 The second instance in which Additional State Pension can be shared in New State Pension cases is where an individual who reached State Pension Age on or after 6 April 2016 had such a large Additional State Pension that their total weekly amount of New State Pension exceeds the full amount of New State Pension (£168.60 per week in 2019/20).
+- 11.18 The second instance in which Additional State Pension can be shared in New State Pension cases is where an individual who reached State Pension Age on or after 6 April 2016 had such a large Additional State Pension that their total weekly amount of New State Pension exceeded the full amount of New State Pension (£155.65 per week in 2016/17).
 On 6 April 2016 a calculation was run to determine the starting amount in the New State Pension for those individuals who reached State Pension Age on or after that date.
 This compared their entitlement under the old system with their entitlement based on the new calculation basis for the New State Pension.
-Where an individual's New State Pension weekly starting amount is higher than the full amount of the New State Pension, the difference is known as the 'Protected Payment'.

-- So, for example, somebody with a New State Pension amount of £180 per week in 2018/19 would have a Protected Payment of £11.40. - 11.17 Unless the divorce petition was issued before 6 April 2016, only the Protected Payment element of a New State Pension can be shared.
-Individuals can obtain valuations of their Protected Payment amount from the Pensions Service using the Form BR20.
+Where an individual's New State Pension weekly starting amount was higher than the full amount of the New State Pension, the difference is known as the 'Protected Payment'.
+So, for example, somebody with a New State Pension amount of £170 per week in 2016/17 would have a Protected Payment of £14.35. - 11.19 Unless the divorce petition was issued before 6 April 2016, only the Protected Payment element of a New State Pension can be shared.
+Individuals can obtain valuations of their Protected Payment amount from the Pension Service using the Form BR20.
 The calculation for sharing the Protected Payment has been much simplified compared to the sharing basis under the Old State Pension.
-The pension share is now based on a percentage of the pension holder's weekly amount of Protected Payment.
-For example, a 50% Pension Sharing Order against £20 per week of Protected Payment would leave the pension holder with £10 per week in addition to their full amount of New State Pension.
+The pension share is now based on a percentage of the pension holder's weekly amount of Protected Payment, e.g. a 50% Pension Sharing Order against £20 per week of Protected Payment would leave the pension holder with £10 per week in addition to their full amount of New State Pension.
 The pension claimant would receive an additional £10 per week to their own State Pension.
 To give effect to that example, the figure 50% would be inserted into the relevant box on the Pension Sharing Order Annex as the percentage value of the shared weekly amount.